rsm-hcd/hubot-jenkins-enhanced/README.md

 ### Configuration
-Auth should be in the "user:password" format.
+Auth should be in the "user:password" format encode with base64.

 - ```HUBOT_JENKINS_URL```
 - ```HUBOT_JENKINS_AUTH```